Facts About St. Raymond School

 Extended care is offered daily for students in grades K-8 from 3:00 - 6:00PM.
 Extended Care starts at 12 noon on minimum days and 2:00PM on Mondays when the children are out at 1:55PM.
 The cost for drop-in is $7.00 per hour for each child.
 The hourly rate is dropped to $6.50 per hour as a courtesy to families utilizing more than 5.5 hours of Extended Care per week.

 St. Raymond is known for an excellent student to teacher ratio as a result of our ongoing use of flexible small groups.
 Students receive ongoing differentiated instruction and small group instruction in math and English language arts daily.
-Our Targeted Learning Specialist supports in-class instruction as well as small group opportunities in both math and English language arts.
+Our Targeted Learning Specialists support in-class instruction as well as small group opportunities in both math and English language arts.

-As a JK-8 school, there is also a high priority put on social and emotional development.
+St. Raymond School values small ratios and targeted instruction for students.
+As a TK-8 school, there is also a high priority put on social and emotional development.
 St. Raymond meets both of these needs by allowing children to have ample social choice and a well-staffed campus.
 By utilizing a team teacher model and employing additional teachers for Targeted Learning, Mechatronics, Spanish, music, art and PE, St. Raymond School is able to meet the individual educational needs of the student while fostering an environment with robust social options.
 We pride ourselves on being able to support math and English language arts instruction with ratios from 1:8 to 1:17 in grades K-5 and with a departmentalized model in grades 6-8.

 Kindergarten: 2 full-time classroom teachers: PE, art, music, Mechatronics, Spanish